What is job promotion? A job promotion is when an employee advances to a higher position for more responsibilities within the same grade.

-Your interviewer wants to know what it is that you would not like to encounter while working.
+Your interviewer wants to know what you would not like to encounter while working.
 Talk about your biggest fear in your career.

-“Since I am always focused on giving the company my best, I would not enjoy giving poor results.
+“Since I always focus on giving the company my best, I would not enjoy giving poor results.
 That would be my biggest fear in my career.”

 Receiving an internal job promotion will be easier when you use the inside source of information to answer questions asked.
 Answer with confidence, and you will pass.
 All the best!